Josh Smith Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have the second-ranked team ERA among all MLB pitching staffs (3.71).
+- The Astros' 3.73 team ERA ranks third among all MLB pitching staffs.

-- In his most recent appearance on Wednesday against the Colorado Rockies, the right-hander went 5 2/3 scoreless innings while surrendering one hit.
+- In his most recent appearance on Friday against the Oakland Athletics, the right-hander went seven innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.